syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_local.rst

 * `benchmarking/examples/launch_local/hpo_main.py <../../benchmarking/launch_local.html#id2>`__:
   This is the same as in the
-  `simulator case <bm_simulator.html#defining-the-experiment>`__, but based on :mod:`benchmarking.commons.hpo_main_local`.
+  `simulator case <bm_simulator.html#defining-the-experiment>`__, but based on :mod:`syne_tune.experiments.launchers.hpo_main_local`.
 We will see shortly how the launcher is called, and what happens inside.
 * `benchmarking/examples/launch_local/launch_remote.py <../../benchmarking/launch_local.html#id3>`__:
   Much the same as in the
-  `simulator case <bm_simulator.html#defining-the-experiment>`__, but based on :mod:`benchmarking.commons.launch_remote_local`.
+  `simulator case <bm_simulator.html#defining-the-experiment>`__, but based on :mod:`syne_tune.experiments.launchers.launch_remote_local`.
 We will see shortly how the launcher is called, and what happens inside.
+Note that ``source_dependencies=benchmarking.__path__``, which allows the launcher script to access the training code and benchmark definitions.
 * `benchmarking/examples/launch_local/requirements-synetune.txt <../../benchmarking/launch_local.html#id4>`__:
   This file is for defining the requirements of the SageMaker training job in remote launching, it mainly has to contain the Syne Tune dependencies.
 Your